Fees & Accounting

 • Profit Handling: Profits are added to the total asset value, but a portion remains locked and degrades over time.

-• High Water Mark: Only profits that exceed the historical peak (high water mark) are subject to fees.
+• High Water Mark: Only profits that exceed the historical peak (high water mark) are subject to performance fees.

 This approach ensures that fees are only taken on genuine, new gains while protecting investor interests by avoiding fees on previously earned or unrealized profit.